-An LBN (logical block number) is the position in the DU unit which is used by the host.
-The RBN (replacement block number) is also used by the host but is placed at the end of a track on the disk.
-If the replacement sector is not on the same track where the error occurred, the sector is considered as a non-primary replacement sector, and if at the end of a track where the error occurred, it is primary.
+An LBN (Logical Block Number) is the position in the DU unit which is used by the host.
+The RBN (Replacement Block Number) is also used by the host but is placed at the end of a track on the disk.
+If the replacement sector is not on the same track where the error occurred, the sector is considered as a non-primary replacement sector, and if at the end of the track where the error occurred, it is primary.